bpsundar/tcl_html_dsl/README.md

 ## Key Features

-* Event driven through an Actor Model (at least that is what I think :)
+* Event driven through an Actor Model (at least that is what I think :) turns server requests into events, decoupled from immediate execution, queued for async handling.

 ```tcl
 oo::class create Actor {
     variable mailbox behavior name